Recipes.net Recipes.net logo

 How often should I baste the turkey while broiling?

-Basting the turkey while broiling can help keep it moist and add flavor.
+Basting the turkey while broiling may not be effective due to the high heat and short cooking time.
 You can baste the turkey every 20-30 minutes using a basting brush and your choice of basting liquid, such as melted butter, broth, or a marinade.

 Can I broil a stuffed turkey?